Linjith/ng2-daterangepicker/README.md

     }

     // expected output is an object containing the event and the picker.
-    // your method can be named whaterver you want.
     // you can add multiple params to the method and pass them in the template public calendarCanceled(e:any) {
         console.log(e);
-        // e.event
-        // e.picker
     }

     public calendarApplied(e:any) {
         console.log(e);
-        // e.event
-        // e.picker
     }
 }
 ```